 Analysis done of a decade of data from the Federal Energy Regulatory Commission (FERC) and Energy Information Administration (EIA) suggests that renewables penetration will land somewhere between 33% to 50%.

 EIA’s most recent electric power monthly report reveals that renewable energy sources provided 22.5% of U.S. electrical generation during the first quarter of 2021.
 A decade ago, that figure stood at 13.75%.
 That means renewables have grown at a pace of less than 1 percentage point of the total energy mix each year in 10 years.

 Nearly all of the growth can be attributed to solar and wind, which grew from 3.3% to 13.9% of the mix.
 Biomass, geothermal, and hydropower remained relatively level.

 FERC forecasts high-probability additions and retirements during the upcoming three years for each energy source.
 The next three years are estimated to see 14 GW of fossil fuel and nuclear retirements, and 64 GW of solar and wind additions.
 If that occurs, domestic generating capacity of renewables would reach nearly 29% by April 2023, growth rate of 1.35 percentage points each year.

 50% by 2030?

-FERC’s short-term outlook supports these figures, as it anticipates in the next three years “high probability” additions of 42.8 GW of solar, a 74% addition to the current 57.9 GW of utility-scale solar.
+FERC’s short-term outlook supports these figures, as it anticipates in the next three years “high probability” additions of 42.8 GW of utility scale solar, a 74% addition to the current 57.9 GW of capacity in this market segment.
 As much as 58.2 GW could be in the three-year pipeline for solar, said FERC.
 Wind “high probability” projects stand at 20.5 GW.

 …and 80% by 2030?